 Looking at your ancestor’s FAN (Friends, Associates and Neighbours) is one of the most crucial maiden name research strategies you can employ.
 Re-examine any census data you have.
 Investigate any lodgers, boarders, servants, guests.
 Any of these people could be a friend or relative of your female ancestor.
 Tracing these friends/relatives might lead to further clues.
 The more clues you have the more likely you are to discover your female ancestor’s maiden name.

-Don’t forget to make check out the neighbours too.
+Don’t forget to check out the neighbours too.
 Before census dates, try looking at those baptised on the same date as your ancestors.
 It’s not unusual to have cousins or siblings baptised on the same day.

 3. The Descendants Might Provide Clues

 Investigate all your female ancestor’s children.
 Who did they marry, who were the witnesses?
 Are they relatives?
 Does the parentage of their spouses reveal any potential family links?
 In-laws are part of your ancestor’s FAN club.

 Where did the children of your ancestor move to?
 Did any of the women work in a particular trade?
-Is it possible they learn this trade from their mother?
+Is it possible they learnt this trade from their mother?
 Are there any records you could check?
 Did they ever enter the workhouse?
 Are there any settlement records?
 One of my ancestor’s workhouse records reveals the address she was born at, how long her parents lived in each of their address and all her siblings names.

 4. What's in a name?

 Check for naming patterns.
 It was common for our ancestors to name their children after their parents, uncles and aunts.
 Do the same names crop up again and again?
 Could these be a clue to your female ancestors’ parent’s names?
 Check out my article 3 Things About Names You Need To Know To Trace Your Family Tree.

 Of course, unusual or surname based middle names are always a clue!